 Household: Means one or more persons who will occupy a housing unit.
-For all programs, unborn children do not count in family size determination.
+For HOME and CDBG, unborn children count in family size determination.
+For CalHome, unborn children are not counted.

 Annual Income: Generally, the gross amount of income of all adult household members that is anticipated to be received during the coming 12-month period.